-135. Though the Legislative, whether placed in one or more, whether it be always in being, or only by intervals, though it be the Supream Power in every Commonwealth; yet, First, it is not, nor can possibly be absolutely Arbitrary, over the Lives and Fortunes of the People.
-For it being but the joint power of every Member of the Society given up to that person, or Assembly, which is Legislator; it can be no more than those persons had in a state of Nature before they enter'd into Society, and gave it up to the Community.
+in one or more, whether it be always in being, or only

+only by intervals, tho it be the Supream Power in every Common-wealth; yet,

+First, It is not, nor can possibly be absolutely Arbitrary over the Lives and Fortunes of the People.
+For it being but the joynt power of every Member of the Society given up to that Per-fon, or Assembly, which is Legislator, it can be no more than those persons had in a State of Nature before they enter'd into Society, and gave it up to the Community.
 For no Body can transfer to another more power than he has in himself; and no Body has an absolute Arbitrary Power over himself, or over any other, to destroy his own Life, or take away the Life or Property of another.
-A Man, as has been proved, cannot subject himself to the Arbitrary Power of another; and having in the state of Nature no Arbitrary Power over the Life, Liberty, or Possession of another, but only so much as the Law of Nature gave him for the preservation of himself, and the rest of Mankind; this is all he doth, or can give up to the
+A Man, as has been proved, cannot subject himself to the Arbitrary Power of another; and having in the State of Nature no Arbitrary Power over the Life, Liberty, or Possesfion of another, but only so much as the Law of Nature gave him for the preservation of himself, and the rest of Mankind; this is all he doth, or can give up to the Common-wealth, and by it to the Legislative Power, so that the Legislative can have no more than this.
+Their Power in the utmost Bounds of it, is limited to the publick good of the Society.
+It is a Power that hath no other end but preservation, and therefore can never have a right to destroy, enslave, or designedly to impoverish the Subjects; the Obligations of the Law of Nature, cease not in Society, but only in many Cases a Common-weal, the very Soul of a Politick Body, the parts sphereof are by Law animated, beld together, and fet on work in Such actions as the common good requireth.
+Laws politick, ordain'd for external order and regiment amongst Men, are never framed as they Mould be, unless presuming the will of Man to be inwardly obstinate, rebellious, and averse from all Obedience to the sacred Laws of bis Nature; in a word, unless presuming Man so be in regard of bis depraved Mind, little better than wild Beast, they do accordingly provide notwithstanding, so to frame bis outward Actions, that they be no hindrance unto the common good, for which Societies are instituted.
+Unless they do this they are not perfett.
+Hooker's Eccl.
+Pol. i.
+1. Sect.
+10.

-Commonwealth, and by it to the Legislative Power, so that the Legislative can have no more than this.
-Their Power in the utmost bounds of it, is limited to the publick [356] good of the Society.
-It is a Power that hath no other end but preservation, and therefore can never have a right to destroy, [10] enslave, or designedly to impoverish the Subjects; the obligations of the Law of Nature cease not in Society, but only in many Cases are drawn closer, and have by human Laws, known Penalties annexed to them, to inforce their observation.
-Thus the Law of Nature stands as an Eternal Rule to all Men, Legislators as well as others.
-The Rules that they make for other Mens actions, must as well as their own, and other Mens actions, be conformable to the Law of Nature, i. e. to the will of God, of which that is a Declaration, and the fundamental Law of Nature being the preservation of Mankind, no humane [357] Sanction can be good or valid against it.
+Two Foundations there are which bear up publick Societies, the one a natural inclination, whereby all Men desire sociable Life and Fellowship; the other an Order, expressy or secretly agreed upon, touching the manner of their union in living together; the latter is that which we call the Law of are drawn closer, and have by Humane Laws known Penalties nexed to them, to inforce their observation.
+Thus the Law of Nature stands as an Eternal Rule to all Men, Legislators as well as o-The Rules that they make for other Mens Actions, must as well as their own and other Mens Actions, be conformable to the Law of Nature, i. e. to the Will of God, of which that is a Declaration. the fundamental Law of Nature being the preservation valid against it.

+Mankind, no Humane Sanction can be good, or